-Arguments, a difference of opinion, issues stemming from insecurity and possessiveness are common in a relationship.
+Arguments, differences of opinion, issues stemming from insecurity, and possessiveness are common in a relationship.
 There are times people decide to part ways because of these.
-But sometimes you need to put in the extra effort to keep yourself together because the relationship is worth saving.
+Or you put in extra effort to stay together because the relationship is worth saving.
 But how exactly do you go about drawing that distinction, to understand whether it’s worth putting the work into the relationship or not?
 How to know if a relationship is worth saving?

 Then, somewhere along the way, that high begins to fade away, and problems start to rear their ugly head.
-Every couple finds themselves stuck in these rocky waters where you begin to look for signs if a relationship is worth saving.
+Every couple finds themselves stuck in these murky waters where you begin to look for signs if a relationship is worth saving.

 How To Know If A Relationship Is Worth Saving?

-1. You can’t bear the thought of leaving
+1. You can’t bear the thought of leaving them

 How to know if a relationship is worth saving shouldn’t be based on a fear of loneliness or of being single.
 Save it because you believe in them.
 Anyone who’s ended a relationship before knows that feeling of being done with it, and if you’re not there yet, it’s a reason to hold on.

 2. You enjoy being with them